-Liberals with an agenda to promote will mistakenly label all of the original content of The Atomic Cafe as government propaganda, which it definitely was not.
+Liberals with an agenda to promote will mistakenly label all of the original content of The Atomic Cafe as government propaganda, which it definitely is not.
 Once the ball of public sentiment gets rolling in a free society, the flag is soon taken up by all sources of public information and popular entertainment.
 The menu at The Atomic Cafe didn't come from some central Ministry of Propaganda.

 Newsreels.
-Accompanied by loaded headlines that presume the unimpeachable rightness of our side and the abject Evil of our enemies, these dramatic short subjects were made by the newsreel departments of movie studios that already functioned as message-carriers for the government.
+Accompanied by loaded headlines that presume the unimpeachable rightness of our side and the abject Evil of our enemies, these dramatic short subjects were made by the newsreel departments of movie studios that already functioned as message carriers for the government.
 The no-holds-barred techniques of the Frank Capra Why We Fight series of WW2 propaganda films are used to sell the concept of separate 'free' and 'slave' worlds, and to impress with fearful-looking animations of nuclear strikes.
 Publicity stunts, like one town's pretending to be overthrown by Communists, are seized upon as spontaneous demonstrations by a right-thinking public.

 Educational and Public Service Informational films.
 Often funded by uncredited government agencies, these independent film productions by companies large and small naturally competed to find effective ways to present a predetermined message.
-Technically, this is real propaganda, because sophisticated media techniques are specifically employed to indoctrinate the presumed passive and suggestible viewer.
+Technically, this is real propaganda, because sophisticated media techniques are employed to indoctrinate the presumed passive and suggestible viewers.
 Madison Avenue cleverness meets ex-Signal Corps resourcefulness, as Andy Hardy-like families withstand direct attack with little distress.
 Atomic attack is repeatedly portrayed by flashes of white light that warn people of impending danger instead of being deadly in themselves.
 Pulling a picnic blanket over one's head or climbing under a desk enables people to escape blast effects that level buildings.
-These are the real Big Lie films that audiences believed because they wanted to believe, or because they had no other sources of information.
+These films sell the Big Lie that audiences believed because they wanted to believe, or because they had no other sources of information.

 TV and Radio Entertainment.
 The Atomic Cafe doesn't employ any Hollywood film clips, no doubt due to high licensing costs.
 But there are a number of talk show clips that demonstrate that spokesmen willing to expound extreme ideas were always welcome on the air.
 Congressmen and 'experts' seem all too eager to exterminate millions in an atom war.
 A clergyman practically foams at the mouth while anticipating the 'regrettable' need to use deadly force to defend one's fallout shelter against one's own neighbors.

 The film has an attitude of fairness.
-Richard Nixon comes off as patiently civilized next to a blustering, bullying Nikita Khruschev.5 Dukakis' running mate Lloyd Bentsen, urging voters to petition congress to nuke Northern Korea, is just as bomb-crazy as any Republican.
+Richard Nixon comes off as patiently civilized next to a blustering, bullying Nikita Khruschev.5 Democrat Dukakis' running mate Lloyd Bentsen, urging voters to petition congress to nuke Northern Korea, is just as bomb-crazy as any Republican.
 Hiroshima pilot Paul Tibbets is allowed to make his full speech and express his contradictory emotions, in footage usually shown much more selectively.